NVIDIA/tensorrt-laboratory/examples/03_Internals/README.md

 safe; meaning, the resource will be returned to the pool if an exception is thrown and caught - it won't leak resources.

+Alternatively, `Pop` can be called with an `onReturn` lambda function, which will be executed just prior to the original object being returned to the Pool.
+If the `ResourceType` is stateful, this is a good chance to clear the state and prepare it for the next use.

 ```
     struct Buffer
     {